jdaigle/ews-managed-api/README.md

+# Yet Another Fork of "ews-managed-api"

+This is yet another fork of https://github.com/OfficeDev/ews-managed-api, based on the fork https://github.com/sherlock1982/ews-managed-api.

+Changes:

+* Dropping support for .NET Framework
+* Upgrading Nuget dependencies.

 # Quick introduction

 This is a NET Standard 1.4 port of EWS API.
 Here are some tips to take into account.